brandur/org/drafts/mediator.md

 ## Patterns Through Convention

 While establishing mediators as the default unit of work, it's also a convenient time to start building other useful conventions into them.
-For example, we build in an auditing pattern so that we're still able to produce a trail of audit events even the mediator's work is performed from unexpected places like an operations console:
+For example, we build in an auditing pattern so that we're still able to produce a trail of audit events even the mediator's work is performed from unexpected places like a console:

 ``` ruby
 module API::Mediators::Apps